-Accosting her in the hall like a drive-by shooting.
-Phoning her from my parents kitchen like a pre-internet virus.
-The three girls titter in the hallway while my brother and I sing in the basement.
+Accosting Debbie in the hall like a drive-by shooting.
+Phoning her from my parents’ kitchen like a pre-internet virus.
+Debbie and her girlfriends titter in the hallway while my brother and I sing in the basement.
 How unsettling to look across the dark, rainy street and see the socially awkward young man standing in the doorway of the Tai Hu, staring back.

-We hatch a plan to sneak out into the night.
+Jim and I hatch a plan to sneak out into the night.
 He leaves a note on his bedroom window.
 “I’ve left the window unlocked.
 Don’t tap on the glass.
 Just come in.”
 I sleep through the night, fail to show up as planned.
 The note is found by his father the next day.

-I’m at Lord Nelson Public School looking into his backyard.
+I’m at Lord Nelson Public School looking into Jamie’s backyard.
 The duplex is dwarfed by the enormous satellite dish.
-We hide packs of Rothman’s in his basement, sneak out at night to smoke them near Janice Maxner’s house.
+Jamie and I hide packs of Rothman’s in his basement, sneak out at night to smoke them near Janice Maxner’s house.
 We lift weights.
 He steals Drambuie from his father’s cupboard.
 “How’s it going, Norville?”
 I gaze up at the doorbell as if I expect to see him sitting there.
 But he’s not there.

-They call him Rabbit because he gets hopping mad.
+The kids at school call Tom “Rabbit” because he gets hopping mad.
 We play endless hours of football, running routes past invisible defenders, even in the dead of winter, even at night under the streetlight.
 Colleen leaves him.
 His father dies.
 He is drinking too much.
 He calls me one night, clearly drunk.
 “I need you, man.”
 Awkwardly I say “I’m always there for you.”
 But, of course, I’m not.

 Larry is killed in a car accident along with two other teen boys.
 His father has visited the site of the accident and is very upset to discover a piece of his son’s skull overlooked by the cleanup crew.
 He calls my dad about it.
 Dad goes there, finds the skull fragment, puts it in a pizza box he had in the trunk of the car, and delivers it to the funeral home.